danstepanov/Parse-Server-Setup/P00-Setup-Parse-Server/content.md

   * Email
   * Company Name (Skip)
   * Pick your primary development language (Select one, or choose "I use another language")
-1. Click "Create Free Account"

-You should see a page telling you to check your email to complete setup
+1. Click "Create Free Account".
+You should see a page telling you to check your email to complete setup.
 1. Check your email for a message with the subject "Confirm your account on Heroku"
 1. Click the activation link that looks similar to: https://id.heroku.com/account/accept/1234567/long-hex-token
 1. Enter a strong password.
 Heroku requires a strong password.